Caaarlogan/LoveCalculator/README.md

 ﻿# LoveCalculator

-Web app that calculates the love between two people by their first name.
+Web app that calculates the love between two people by their first names.

 Advanced Features:
 Relational database with relationships between tables